CSX in Tennessee

 - TRANSFLO terminals in Chattanooga, Knoxville, and Nashville

 - Automotive distribution centers in Memphis, Nashville, Smyrna and Spring Hill

 CSX and the Tennessee Community

-- For nearly 70 years, the CSX Santa Train has distributed toys along a 110-mile route through Kentucky, Tennessee and Virginia.
-In 2013, more than 17 tons of toys and other gifts were distributed to the thousands of people gathered for the annual Appalachian holiday tradition.
+- For nearly seventy years, the CSX Santa Train has distributed toys along a 110 mile-route through Kentucky, Tennessee and Virginia.
+In 2014, more than 15 tons of toys and other gifts were distributed to the thousands of people gathered for the annual Appalachian holiday tradition.